 According to the pharmaceutical company, the appropriate comparator therapy has been implemented in all patients who either received maintenance treatment with avelumab or for whom this was not possible for justified reasons.
-According to the information provided on the 1st data cut-off for patient groups a) and b), these are around 70% of patients in the comparator arm of the relevant sub-population.
+According to the information provided on the 2nd data cut-off for patient groups a) and b), these are around 70% of patients in the comparator arm of the relevant sub-population.
 However, the information provided also shows that a relevant percentage of patients did not receive maintenance treatment with avelumab, although this would have been possible and therefore also indicated.

-In order to specifically address the uncertainty of the results on overall survival arising from the non-regular use of maintenance treatment with avelumab, the pharmaceutical company presented 3 sensitivity analyses and a so-called matching analysis for sensitivity analysis 2 in their statement.
-With regard to the matching analyses, basic information on the methodology of this analysis is missing, which is why it is not used.
+In order to specifically address the uncertainty of the results on overall survival arising from the non-regular use of maintenance treatment with avelumab, the pharmaceutical company presented 3 sensitivity analyses and tipping point analyses (submitted as part of the statement) at the 1st data cut-off and at the 2nd data cut-off (submitted as part of the statement).